rimutaka/posts/merging-development-and-production-databases-for-cloud-migration/readme.md

 * `$dbCustomers` - an array with DB names, e.g. `$dbCustomers = @("c_8hdke93", "c_a83hdk2", "c_hdj3ud5")`
 * `$modelCustomerDB` - name of the *model* customer DB, e.g. `$modelCustomerDB = "4vallees"`
 * Copy the diff for customer *model* DB to `customer_dbs\diff.txt` and make changes to the list inside, if needed
+* This version of the script assumes that the SQL code modified for Azure is identical between all customer DBs.
+There may still be differences in other parts of customer databases, but what changed for Azure is identical.

 **Output**: scripts for all modified objects are saved in `.\customer_dbs\db_name` folders.